Kolmagorov-Alexey/Bonezegei_RS485/README.md

 # Bonezegei_RS485
-Simple Library for MAX485 module
+Simple Library for MAX485 module (RS485 to UART)